2023 PBS changes

 Direct supplies of pharmacotherapy agents to doctors and nurse practitioners

 Some doctors and nurse practitioners may obtain direct supply of pharmacotherapy agents, primarily LAIB.
-Transition arrangements allow for continued direct supply until November 30.
+Transition arrangements allow for continued direct supply.

 Clinicians currently receiving direct supply are encouraged to arrange alternative supply from a PBS accredited provider (a community pharmacy or approved hospital pharmacy) before the end of the transition period.